helm/helm/docs/using_helm.md

 The above will set the default MariaDB user to `user0`, but accept all the rest of the defaults for that chart.

+### More Installation Methods

+The `helm install` command can install from several sources:

+- A chart repository (as we've seen above)
+- A local chart archive (`helm install foo-0.1.1.tgz`)
+- An unpacked chart directory (`helm install path/to/foo`)
+- A full URL (`helm install https://example.com/charts/foo-1.2.3.tgz`)

 ## 'helm upgrade' and 'helm rollback': Upgrading a Release, and Recovering on Failure